aoossso/my-new-project1/README.md

-# Project Title :Customized Learning Assistant based on Your Interests
+# PrCustomized Learning Assistant based on Your Interests

 ## Summary: Creating an artificial intelligence assistant that aligns with your interests and individual learning needs could be a fascinating and useful project.
 This assistant could be in the form of an application or a web platform that utilizes machine learning and natural language processing techniques to deliver personalized educational content.